 Festive in Death

-This romantic suspense is a hardcover edition that was published by Berkley on September 9, 2014 and has 400 pages.
+romantic suspense that was published by Berkley on September 9, 2014 and has 400 pages.

 Explore it on Goodreads or Amazon.